 Let men like Mallory reply:

 ” Because they are.”

 Why use a motorcycle?
-Simply because they’re the best compromise between speed, convenience and being ‘out there’ among, and in contact with, Arthur, Ahmed and Anya, who live in the place you’re riding through.
-And anyway, I’ve been riding since I was sixteen, so what else would I be likely to use?
+Simply because they’re the best compromise between speed, convenience and being ‘out there’ among, and in contact with, Arthur, Ahmed and Anya, who live in the places you’re riding through.
+And anyway, I’ve been riding bikes since I was sixteen, so what else would I be likely to use?

-I worked for the Automobile Association in the UK, for more than thirty years.
+I worked for the Automobile Association, in the UK, for more than thirty years.
 As well as a useful pension I also gained the knowledge and ability to feel I can deal with whatever the road throws at me.
 And thus it has proved so far.